sighupio/fury-kubernetes-aws/katalog/ebs-csi-driver/README.md

 ...
 ```

+Refer to the Terraform module [iam-for-ebs-csi-driver](../../modules/iam-for-ebs-csi-driver) to create the
+IAM role and the required kustomize patches automatically.

-you need then to patch the service account as follows:
+If you still want to create everything manually without using our Terraform Module, you need to patch the service account like below:

 `sa-patch.yaml`
 ```yaml